 Mounting tubeless ready tires was a snap (literally), though I will mention that with a 21mm internal width, the amount of rim protection with a standard 33mm ’cross tire is reduced compared to 19 or 17mm internal width rim, but the additional volume will be welcomed by most of us non-UCI racers.
 It is with the 38-42mm gravel tires that this rim is most at home.

-The Boondocks 3 wheelset still needs to prove itself off-road worthy, but with an MSRP of $330 for the pair with the alloy cassette body, this seems like an impressive bargain for a mid-weight, easy-mounting tubeless ready disc wheelset.
+The Boondocks 3 wheelset still needs to prove itself in terms of bearing and freehub life, but with an MSRP of $330 for the pair with the alloy cassette body, this seems like an impressive bargain for a mid-weight, easy-mounting tubeless ready disc wheelset.

 Specifications: Alexrims Boondocks 3

 Rim: Aluminum alloy, 30mm deep, 24.6mm outside width, 21mm inside width

 Hub: Alexrims aluminum, 24-hole front and rear.
 Front: QR, 12mm or 15mm X 100mm TA, Rear: 142mm X 12mm TA

 Weight: 1,709 grams (actual), Front 806 grams (actual), Rear 903 grams (actual), steel cassette body.
 Claimed weight for through axle: 1,578 grams, alloy cassette body.